 To release the mechanical key blade in your IA key fob, slide the release on the back of the transmitter and pull the blade out.
 You can now use the mechanical key to unlock the driver’s door.

-An exception is the third key fob style shown.
+An exception is the third key fob style shown (left).
 In this case, the removable mechanical key blade is inside the fob.
 Slide the release on the back of the remote control (top arrow) and pivot the cover off (pull is straight up and off) to access the key blade.
 Its awkward and may need a little practice.
 That mechanical key can now be used to unlock the driver’s door.

 This fourth and unusual Intelligent Access key fob is found with only a handful of Ford models.
 The mechanical key blade is found on the back of the fob.
 To remove it, push the buttons on either side of the key fob.